Learn About Homeless Assistance Programs

 Who qualifies for homelessness assistance programs?

 While each homelessness assistance program can have different eligibility requirements, most are open to individuals and families considered homeless.
 Homeless assistance is also available to those at imminent risk of becoming homeless.
 This can include if an individual or family is fleeing or attempting to flee from domestic violence and may become homeless as a result.
 There are other federal statutes that specify who is considered homeless and qualifies for assistance.
-Download our detailed guide for more details on eligibility requirement for housing assistance.
+Download our guide for more details on requirements for housing assistance.

 How does HUD help homeless people?